The gibberish you see in Chrome indicates a font issue, specifically the Roboto font.

 The Roboto font conflict issue mostly plagues designers because designers are constantly activating, deactivating, and importing fonts, which can lead to font duplicates and font conflicts.
+Roboto is the default Android system typeface and is prevalent in Google’s Material design system.

 Recently, I opened Chrome and realized all my Chrome system text was gibberish!

-Google Chrome’s font-family is Roboto
+Google Chrome’s CSS font-family is Roboto.

 So, why does this easy font deactivation fix work?
 The reason is that Google uses the Roboto font by default in its applications.
-If you look at Chrome’s Dev’s tools to see what font family the browser is trying to display, you’ll see that the gibberish text is supposed to display as Roboto.
+If you look at Chrome’s Dev’s tools to see what font family the browser is trying to display, you’ll see that the gibberish text is supposed to show as Roboto.

 The CSS for the text that showed as gibberish: font-family: Roboto, system-ui, sans-serif /* system-ui represents the default UI font on a given platform */